anton-k/mig/docs/src/03-response-anatomy.md

 An HTTP-response contains:

 * integer status.
-It's 200 when everything is allright
+It's 200 when everything is alright
 * list of headers which provide useful info on response type
 * the byte string body which contains result of handler operation.
-It can hold JSOn, HTML, plain text, raw byte string and other types of outputs.
+It can hold JSON, HTML, plain text, raw byte string and other types of outputs.

 In the `Resp` type the `media` type argument specifies which type the body has.
 By this type handler knows how to convert value